rstuven/rmutt.js/GUIDE.md

 ## Shorthand repetition qualifiers

-There are three shorthand repeition qualifiers that you can use in place of the curly-brace notation.
+There are three shorthand repetition qualifiers that you can use in place of the braces notation.
 They are as follows:

 ```
 ?	{0,1}